aammd/Habitat_Filtering/MS/OrgSize.md

 habitats.
 Microscopic life is also more likely to possess resting stages when a habitat is unfavorable (e.g. encysting protists, tun state for tardigrades) or to propagate by a resistant life history stage (spores).
-At the population level, small organisms may persist in a habitat if they are able to evolve rapidly by virtue of their rapid generation times and high population sizes.
-This rapid evolution can also proceed because of the use of environmental DNA, which bacteria can absorb and which may confer an advantage in new habitats.
-Zooplankton may also evolve rapidly (cite), for example in response to the presence of predators.
+At the population level, small organisms may persist in a habitat if they are able to adapt to local conditions by virtue of their short generation times and high population sizes.
+This adaptation can also involve the use of environmental DNA, which bacteria can absorb and which may confer an advantage in new habitats.
+Zooplankton may also evolve rapidly (cite), for example [CITE EXAMPLE involving environment].

 Alternatively, microscopic organisms may be widely distributed because they are able to get to more places faster.
 There is substantial evidence that